 verb (applies, applying, applied)

-- 1 [no object] Make a formal application or request: you need to apply to the local authorities for a grant [with infinitive]: a number of people have applied to vote by proxyMore example sentences
+- 1 [no object] Make a formal application or request: you need to apply to the local authority for a grant [with infinitive]: a number of people have applied to vote by proxyMore example sentences

 - I decided not to apply to vote in the recent election.